vitaly-t/pg-promise/README.md

 ### Shared Connections

-A promise chain with a shared connection always starts with `connect()`, which acquires a connection from the pool to be shared with all the queries down the promise chain.
+A promise chain with a shared connection starts with `connect()`, which acquires a connection from the pool to be shared with all the queries down the promise chain.
 The connection must be released back to the pool when no longer needed.

 ```javascript